Children's Bureau, Administration for Children and Families, HHS.

 Request for public comment.

-Copies of the proposed collection may be obtained by emailing email@example.com.
-Alternatively, copies can also be obtained by writing to the Administration for Children and Families, Office of Planning, Research, and Evaluation, 330 C Street SW, Washington, DC 20201, ACF Reports Clearance Officer.
-All requests, emailed or written, should be identified by the title of the information collection.
+Copies of the proposed collection of information can be obtained and comments may be forwarded by emailing firstname.lastname@example.org.
+Alternatively, copies can also be obtained by writing to the Administration for Children and Families, Office of Planning, Research, and Evaluation (OPRE), 330 C Street SW, Washington, DC 20201, Attn: ACF Reports Clearance Officer.
+All requests, Start Printed Page 38899emailed or written, should be identified by the title of the information collection.

 Start Supplemental Information

 Description: Since 2006, CB has awarded multiple rounds of competitive grants to state and local agencies and service providers under the RPG Program.
 Grants are awarded to organizations such as child welfare agencies, substance abuse treatment providers, or family court systems to develop interagency collaborations and provide services designed to increase well-being, improve permanency, and enhance the safety of children who are in or are at risk of being placed in out-of-home care as a result of a parent's or caretaker's substance abuse.
 Thirty-five grantees are participating in the ongoing RPG national cross-site evaluation, which examines implementation, partnerships, outcomes, and impacts.
 All grantees collect data on a uniform set of performance measures and report them to CB on a semi-annual basis through a web-based system.
 These ongoing data collection activities are approved under OMB #0970-0527.
 All grantees are also required to use a portion of their funding to conduct their own “local” program impact evaluation.